mind2hex/HackPack_USB/README.md

 ## Linux
 ### scripts
 This directory contains some useful bash scripts.
+#### bashdoor.sh
+Script to deploy simple and easily detectable backdoors using different techniques.
 #### enumerate-process.sh
 Simple process monitor that inspect all executed processess during a period of time.
 #### enumerate-system.sh